matt-kosman/horticulture_panel/README.md

 | Far Red   | 1.8 V                   | 0.63 W   | 0.35 W       | 0.28 W | 4        |
 | Daylight  | 3.2 V                   | 1.12 W   | 0.20 W est.  | 0.92 W | 4        |

 This is the extent of the formal thermal analysis.
 However, heat dissipation was a key part of the PCB design.
 Vias were placed underneath the LED and driver thermal pads, in addition to a grid of vias in the area near the LEDs and drivers.
 The rear side of the PCB has no components and is almost entirely ground plane.
 This both promotes heat transfer to the heat sink and minimizes the risk of shorts to ground.
 The four traces that do traverse the bottom side contain the low-energy PWM signals.
-There are a number of mounting holes near the LEDs and drivers to provide contact force to the heatsink.
+There are a number of mounting holes near the LEDs and drivers to attach a heatsink.

 <p align="center"><img width="70%" src="kicad/images/horticulture_panel_revA_brd_rear.png"></br><b>PCB rear showing ground plane, thermal vias, mounting holes, and PWM trace traversal</b></p>